you're always welcome at

 holy trinity baulkham hills

-Our church is proud to be a cross-generational, multicultural, growing community, welcoming individuals and families of all ages.
+Our church is proud to be a cross-generational, growing community, welcoming individuals and families of all ages and backgrounds.
 Located in a busy part of the Sydney Hills District, close to the M2 Motorway, we offer solid Bible teaching and a variety of regular events that bring us together in community.

 New to Holy Trinity?
 Head over here to find all the information you need about our services.